tapis-project/documentation/source/technical/pgrest.rst

 Creating a Row
 ^^^^^^^^^^^^^^
 Sending a POST request to the ``/v3/pgrest/data/{root_url}`` URL will create a new row on the corresponding table.
-The POST message body should be a JSON document providing values for each of the columns.
-The data will first be validated with the json schema generated from the columns data sent in on table creation.
+The POST message body should be a JSON document providing values for each of the columns inside a single ``data`` object.
+The values will first be validated with the json schema generated from the columns data sent in on table creation.
 This will enforce data types, max lengths, and required fields.
-The data is added to the table using pure SQL format and is fully ATOMIC.
+The row is then added to the table using pure SQL format and is fully ATOMIC.

 For example, the following JSON body could be used to create a new row on the widgets example table: